 Since the fall of 2015, Pennsylvania has a statewide standing order which allows pharmacies to dispense Naloxone under the order from Dr. Rachel Levine, PA's Physician General.
+A link to the standing order can be found below.

 Why Should My Pharmacy Stock and Dispense Naloxone?